Intertextile Shanghai 2026

 Zimbabwe’s cotton industry is characterized by a number of small-scale farmers who grow cotton on small plots of land.
 The cotton is then sold to cotton ginners, who process the cotton and sell it to textile manufacturers.

-The Cotton Company of Zimbabwe is the largest cotton producing company in the country.
+The Cotton Company of Zimbabwe is the largest cotton-producing company in the country.
 It has an 80% market share.
 The company was privatized in 1994 and was in competition with Cargill at the time.
 After 2000 other players came and in 2005 when the foreign currency challenges began Chinese companies also joined the cotton industry.
-At the peak of hyper inflation 2007/8 there were 28 cotton companies in Zimbabwe although they were fly by night companies.
+At the peak of hyperinflation 2007/8 there were 28 cotton companies in Zimbabwe although they were fly by night companies.
 The company has revived its relationship with farmers so that they start to grow cotton again.

 The response has been positive considering that the Presidential Input Scheme is now in place.
-The Presidential Input Scheme was first announce by Finance Minister Patrick Chinamasa during the 2015 National Budget with the aim to revive cotton production.
+The Presidential Input Scheme was first announced by Finance Minister Patrick Chinamasa during the 2015 National Budget with the aim to revive cotton production.
 The inputs package is a direct subsidy to the farmer administered by Cottco.
-During the 2015/6 season 10 800 tonnes of cotton was delivered by farmers to Cottco, and for the 2016/7 season 54 000 tonnes was delivered by farmers.
+During the 2015/6 season, 10 800 tonnes of cotton was delivered by farmers to Cottco, and for the 2016/7 season 54 000 tonnes was delivered by farmers.
 The jump represents a 400% growth in cotton production.

-National output for 2015/6 was 28 000tonnes and for the current season its 70 000 tonnes and Cottco has the major market share in all these statistics.
+National output for 2015/6 was 28 000 tonnes and for the current season, its 70 000 tonnes and Cottco has the major market share in all these statistics.
 Currently there are about six cotton companies including the Cotton Company of Zimbabwe.
-The company is buying the cotton at 47cents per kilogramme and there would be price adjustments of 10 cents for farmers who have graded their cotton.
+The company is buying the cotton at 47 cents per kilogramme and there would be price adjustments of 10 cents for farmers who have graded their cotton.
 This year the company has encouraged farmers to grade their cotton.
-The major challenges for cotton production last season were side marketing , low productivity per unit area, diversion of fertilizer to other crops and the heavy rains.
+The major challenges for cotton production last season were side marketing, low productivity per unit area, diversion of fertilizer to other crops and the heavy rains.

 Despite the importance of the cotton industry in Zimbabwe, it has faced a number of challenges in recent years.
 These include low cotton prices, competition from imported textiles, and a lack of investment in modern farming technologies.